What is Osteopathy?

 What Type of Osteopathy Do We Offer?

-Sam works primarily as a structural osteopath with elements of visceral techniques.
+Sam works primarily as a structural osteopath with elements of visceral techniques combined with medical acupuncture where appropriate.
 She has a special interest in working with patients with chronic pain, limited mobility or lower limb injuries but prefers to treat a wide range of patients.
 Variety is the spice of life, after all!
-Sam is currently working towards a diploma in medical acupuncture and plans to expand her knowledge in the visceral field.
+Sam is currently working towards a diploma in instrument assisted soft tissue manipulation (IASTM) and plans to expand her knowledge in the visceral field.
 She supplements her hands-on treatment with rehab exercise plans generated using quality software, Rehab My Patient, as well as the use of kinesio and sport taping techniques.